binarypatrick/binarypatrick.github.io/_posts/2023-06-16-back-up-rpi-live.md

 0 6 * * * /bin/bash /root/.local/bin/backup > /var/log/backup.log 2>&1
 ```

-Notice this will run the backup script every morning at 6am and log out to `/var/log/backup.log`
+Notice this will run the backup script every morning at 6am and log the results to `/var/log/backup.log`